Dbd7/super-template-docs/contents/to-do-list/to-do-list.md

 To-do list that need to caught up as soon as posibble

-* Project house keeping
-* API integration
-* Sprite and animation remover component
+- Sprite and animation remover component
-* ...
+- ...